What makes smart coffee smart anyway?

 I’ve heard of people losing over 50 pounds and others losing nothing.
 For me, it helped me lose 6 pounds which is good but not as much as I had hoped.
 Life also got crazy stressful and I stopped exercising for a few months, so that didn’t help.

-I’ll be starting my new workout routine (a yoga, weight training, cardio combo) November 1st and can’t wait to shed some of these pounds before the holidays.
-I’ll be adding some Zest, the newest citrus powder, to my day to help with that too.
+I’ll be starting my new workout routine (a yoga, weight training, cardio combo) soon and can’t wait to shed some of these pounds before the holidays.
+I’ll be adding some Zest+, the newest citrus powder, to my day to help with that too.

 The Verdict on Smart Coffee